Inclusion, Diversity, Equity and Access

 A Message from Dean Anthony S. Davis

-I am deeply committed to leading a college that is recognized for its commitment to being an equitable and inclusive place of work and study and its celebration of the diversity of our students, staff, and faculty.
-Through the uniqueness of our people and our shared passion for science, education, and humanity we can achieve greatness.
+I am deeply committed to leading a college that is recognized for its commitment to being an equitable and inclusive place of work and study for our students, staff and faculty.
+Through the uniqueness of our people and our shared passion for science, education and humanity, we can achieve greatness.
+Whether from the Granite State or the far reaches of the world, our community of scholars is one which sees hope in the future we share.
+Our intellectual pursuits are empowered by our commitment to building a secure and resilient future for our ecosystems and communities.

 The IDEA Committee is made up of faculty representatives from each of the four departments in College of Life Sciences and Agriculture, a graduate student representative, an undergraduate student representative, and a staff representative.
 If you have any questions or feedback for the IDEA Committee, please email COLSA.IDEA@unh.edu.